phouse512/blog/about.md

 Here are some things I'm interested in:

-- learning: the vast amount of information now available at our fingertips is mindblowing, but for someone with 0 knowledge of how to get from novice to expert, the knowledge dump of the internet doesn't always work.
-- making things: I like making things, and I enjoy working with people who also like to make things.
+- making things: I like making things, and I enjoy working with people who have a similar mindset.
 - games: I grew up up playing a mixture of board games and video games and still enjoy the competition and strategy involved.
 - personal data: the amount of data that exists for a single person is huge.
   I'm not just talking about the number of web services with API's that someone is signed up for.
 Think about everything in your life, the time you